Isiah Kiner-Falefa Player Props: Yankees vs. Mets

-On Tuesday, Isiah Kiner-Falefa (.276 slugging percentage in past 10 games, with zero home runs) and the New York Yankees face the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:10 PM ET.
+After hitting .276 with a double, a walk and an RBI in his past 10 games, Isiah Kiner-Falefa and the New York Yankees face the New York Mets (who will start Justin Verlander) at 7:10 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-1) against the Red Sox.
+He had a one-hit performance in his previous game (1-for-4) against the Mets.

 Isiah Kiner-Falefa Game Info & Props vs. the Mets